PA Department of Health Ruling Regarding Dental Appointments

 An increase in hormones during pregnancy can cause pregnancy gingivitis.
 The Centers for Disease Control and Prevention reports nearly 60 to 75% of pregnant women have gingivitis, an early stage of periodontal disease that occurs when the gums become red and swollen from inflammation that may be aggravated by changing hormones during pregnancy.
 Elevated hormone levels exaggerate the way gums react to plaque buildup.
 When plaque buildup is left untreated, gum disease can set in, and lead to tooth loss.
 Symptoms of pregnancy gingivitis generally appear as early as the first three months of pregnancy and include noticeably sore gums that bleed easily.
 Pregnancy gingivitis can be managed and even prevented by practicing good oral hygiene daily and keeping up with routine dental visits.

 Prenatal patients are encouraged to eat healthy foods, avoid sugary snacks whenever possible and maintain healthy teeth and gums with routine dental cleanings and checkups and daily oral hygiene care.
 We deliver confident smiles by offering a complete range of dental services, convenient hours, multiple locations, and affordable fees.
 Contact us today at (1) 855-4-NO-FEARS or request a dental appointment online for fast, convenient dentistry services.
-We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, Greensburg, and Jennerstown.
+We are conveniently located throughout the Pittsburgh area in Cranberry, Greentree, and Greensburg.